Do Stink Bugs Have Teeth?

 Monitor for reactions: Although stink bug bites rarely cause severe reactions, watch for unusual swelling, spreading redness, or signs of infection.
 Seek medical attention if these occur.

 Prevent future bites: Avoid handling stink bugs, and carefully remove them from your home using gloves or a container.
+Contact us to learn more about our professional pest control services for stink bugs.

 In general, a stink bug bite is more of an annoyance than a health risk, and symptoms usually fade within a few hours to a day.